 Get Help from an Experienced Immigration Lawyer

 Being suspected of fraud is a serious matter.
 If your green card application is denied, the consequences can be severe.
 It is crucial to have quality representation to help you through a difficult process.
-Call our office at (213) 262-2000 or contact us online and let us help you help you come up with a plan to help you get your green card.
+Call our office and let us help you help you come up with a plan to help you get your green card.